-It is the advertising and personal injury (PI) liability section of the commercial general liability policy that includes the defamation insurance.
+It is the advertising and personal injury (PI) liability section of the commercial general liability policy that includes defamation insurance.

 What Else Is Covered By CGL Insurance?

-In addition to providing defamation insurance the typical CGL insurance policy contains numerous types of coverage including:
+In addition to providing defamation insurance, the typical CGL insurance policy contains numerous types of coverage including:

 - Bodily Injury To Third Parties- Which means bodily harm, sickness, or disease, including resulting death that results from the operations of your business.
 Ex. a customer slips in your store and breaks their hip.

 - Property Damage To Third Parties- Damage caused to property of others.
 Ex. a contractor accidentally damages the building next to the one he is working on.

 - Products Liability- The liability for bodily injury (BI) or property damage (PD) incurred by a merchant or manufacturer as a consequence of some defect in the product sold or manufactured.
 Ex. the customer becomes sick after eating at a restaurant.

 - Completed Operations- Work of the insured that has been completed as called for in a contract, or work completed at a single job site under a contract involving multiple job sites, or work that has been put to its intended use.
 Ex. a plumber installs a new toilet and it begins to leak and damages the contents of the room below.